WP Rocket Review: Love it and Leave it

 I would be happy if those options were removed completely from the WP Rocket options.

-Having said that, setting up WP Rocket is a less difficult task than setting up Swift Performance Lite.
+Having said that, setting up WP Rocket is a less difficult task than setting up a caching plugin such as Swift Performance Lite.

 WP Rocket: Cache (1)